samueljaval/Time_is_up/README.md

 # Time's up!

 Easy to use command line application to play Time's up with friends.
-All you need to do is compile and run the cpp script.
+All you need to do is compile and run the cpp script (or download the executable in the bin directory).

 The rules are the following :
 There are two team of about the same number of people.
 Players take turns at trying to make their team guess what the word is.